semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with resources

-This group of `sem` commands includes the most commonly and frequently used
-commands: `sem create`, `sem delete`, `sem describe` and `sem get`.
+This group of `sem` commands includes the four most commonly and frequently used commands: `sem create`, `sem delete`, `sem describe` and `sem get`.
 This mainly happens because these are the commands that allow you to work with existing resources.

 ### sem create

 The `sem create` command is used for creating new resources and should always be followed by the `-f` flag, which should be followed by a valid path to an existing YAML file.
-Currently there exist two types of YAML configuration files that can be handled by `sem create`: secrets and projects YAML configuration files.
+Currently there exist two types of YAML configuration files that can be handled by `sem create`: secrets and projects configuration files.

 ### sem delete